Being a Mérida tour guide

 I know, so far it sounds like all we've done is eat, hang by the pool, walk a little, eat, sleep and repeat.
 I said we'd do other things, and, dang-it, we did!

 I didn't want to rent a car the entire time we were there.
 It seemed like it would just be wasted most of the time and I'd spend more time driving around finding a parking spot than anything else.
 So it was planned that we would rent a car for two days, and we would cram as much stuff into those two days as time would allow.

 Renting the car was a pretty quick and painless affair.
-I'd rented in Mexico before from one of the major car rental companies and it felt like a major hassle, bordering on a scam.
+I'd rented in Mexico before from one of the major car rental companies and it felt like an incredible hassle, bordering on a scam.
 This time we went with a more local company and they were much better and upfront with all of the pricing.

 The only problem we had was something I didn't notice right away.
 Angie and I went in the morning and rented the vehicle and then drove it and parked it while we waited for Ivan and Amanda to wake up and get ready.
-When we all got to the car and started driving, I noticed the tire pressure was going down on one of the tires pretty consistently.
+When we all got to the car and started driving, the tire pressure warning came on and pressure was going down on one of the tires pretty consistently.
 On the way out of town we stopped at a service station and had it filled.

 But it would always start to lose air as the day went along.
 It never went totally flat, but it was a little concerning.
 Ultimately, it ended up never being a real issue, it was just one of those things that blinked on the dash and nagged me the whole trip.
 Note for next time, check those gauges before leaving the lot!

 Day 1 and we were off to Izamal, the yellow city.
 We climbed up to the convent and then wandered the side streets and scrambled up Kinich Kakmó pyramid.
 We strolled through the market and got a few snacks for the road.